Fractals, Art & Mysticism, The Numbers of Nature

 From Wikipedia: The term "fractal" was first used by mathematician Benoit Mandelbrot in 1975, though his discovery was first made in the year 1961 when he worked as a research scientist at the Thomas J. Watson Research Center in Yorktown Heights, NY.
 Mandelbrot based this term on the Latin frāctus, meaning "broken" or "fractured", and used it to extend the concept of theoretical fractional dimensions to geometric patterns in nature.

 Time for Change: Thinking back...
 It was the 1960's and the time was ripe for great change.
 Old systems of thought were losing ground and something new was coming in, loudly, to the tune of Rock and Roll.
 Many second-generation Americans, whose families had fled oppression at the turn of the century, embodied this movement with a certain and wild abandon.
 And thankfully, the system began to crack under the force of these souls as they offered up their truth in the form of music, poetry & art along with new ideas about spirituality from the far east and the indigenous cultures of Americas.
 Amidst the chaotic events of that period came the beginning of a much-needed shift in consciousness.
-As the energies rose rapidly and plateaued, the desire for freedom brought about change as well as questions regarding the true nature of freedom.
+As the energies rose rapidly and plateaued, the desire for freedom brought about change and the beginning of a new cycle of creativity and freedom emerged.
+The status quo was rebelliously challenged, questioned and experimented with.
 It's no coincidence that fractals were discovered at the birth of this movement.
 And today, almost sixty years later, though we live in the age of Quantum physics many are still stuck in Newton's world of heavy gravity and finite math.
 On January, 13th 2020 as I write this, the reality of the infinite mind beckons as we climb a similarly steep slope, ascending along the great spiral path of change.

 Art-Speak.
-When you ask an artist to talk about their process it sounds poetic, mystical, curiously familiar and dreamlike no matter what the creation turns out to be.
-This is because artists, poets, mystics and creators have known about this deeper stuff for centuries.
-In contemporary culture, however, there's little if any respectable context for it.
-So, for us artists, we've done our thing just outside the norm accessing the deeper truths, while society carried on with or without us.
+When you ask an artist to talk about their process it sounds poetic, and mystical.
+It's dreamlike no matter what the creation.
+Artists, poets, mystics and creators have been in the know for eons.
+We live for the dream and we were the very first shamans.
+To this day we dream reality into being while we're awake.
+Today we're learning that even if we're not artists this is how we create reality.
+For the longest time there's been little if any respectable context for it.
+So, for us artists, we've done our thing just outside the norm accessing deeper truths, while society carried on with, or without us.
 It's our calling.
-We're open to receiving the energetic invitation to enter into states of higher knowing and unity.
-And if we've tuned our instrument (mind) correctly, it connects us increasingly with all that is.
-The all-and-the-everything.
-Often these journeys give us access to knowledge that is otherwise hidden.
-Best said the art of inner exploration helps all of us recognize the vastness of life and how we may interact with it.
-Merging with the quantum field of consciousness in purposeful ways is what a true artist does.
-What comes out is a byproduct of that journey.
+We're open to altered states of being.
+And if we've tuned our instrument (mind) correctly, it connects us with all that is.
+The all-and-the-everything and higher levels of no-mind and higher fractals formations of intelligence.
+These journeys reveal knowledge that is otherwise hidden.
+Better said, the art of inner exploration helps us recognize the vastness of life and how we may interact with it.
+Merging with the quantum field of consciousness is what a true artist does naturally.
+It's powerful, beautiful and magnificent, and the byproduct of those journey's may be called art.